alliedvision/gst-vmbsrc/README.md

 gst-launch-1.0 vimbasrc camera=DEV_1AB22D01BBB8 ! videoscale ! videoconvert ! queue ! autovideosink
 ```

+For further usage examples also take a look at the included `EXAMPLES.md` file

 ### Setting camera features
 To adjust the image acquisition process of the camera, access to settings like the exposure time are
 necessary.
 The `vimbasrc` element provides access to these camera features in one of two ways.